-Complaints about FDR grant
+Complaints about FRC

-The Department of Social Services Complaints Procedures apply to complaints about the FDR.
+The Department of Social Services Complaints Procedures apply to complaints about the FRCs.
 All complaints about the program, including grant decisions, must be lodged in writing.

-Any questions you have about grant decisions for the FDR grants should be sent to support@communitygrants.gov.au.
+Any questions you have about grant decisions for the FRCs should be sent to support@communitygrants.gov.au.